mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 It would be nice to one day see a language which explicitly supported this pattern by baking the component properties in as compiler checked rules.

+**My `main` is too big**

+There's no law saying all component construction needs to happen in `main`, that's just the most sensible place for it.
+If there's large sections of your program which are independent of each other then they could each have their own construction functions which `main` then calls.

+Other questions which are worth asking: Can my program be split up into multiple programs?
+Can the responsibilities of any of my components be refactored to reduce the overall complexity of the component DAG?
+Can the instantiation of any components be moved within their parent's instantiation function?

+(This last suggestion may seem to be disallowed, but is in fact fine as long as the parent's instantiation function remains pure.)

-**This will result in over-abstraction.**
+**Won't this will result in over-abstraction?**

 Abstraction is a necessary tool in a programmer's toolkit, there is simply no way around it.
 The only questions are "how much?" and "where?".

-The use of this pattern does not effect how those questions are answered, but instead aims to more clearly delineate the relationships and interactions between the different abstracted types once they've been established using other methods.
-Over-abstraction is the fault of the programmer, not the language or pattern or framework.
+The use of this pattern does not effect how those questions are answered, in my opinion, but instead aims to more clearly delineate the relationships and interactions between the different abstracted types once they've been established using other methods.
+Over-abstraction is possible and avoidable no matter what language, pattern, or framework is being used.

-**The acronymn is CoP.**

-Why do you think I've just been ackwardly using "this pattern" instead of the acronymn for the whole post?
-Better names are welcome.

-## Conclusion

-The component oriented pattern helps make our code more reliable with only a small amount of extra effort incurred.
-In fact most of the pattern has to do establishing sensible abstractions around global functionality and remembering certain idioms for how those abstractions should be composed together, something most of us do to some extent already anyway.

-While beneficial in many ways, component oriented programming is merely a tool which can be applied in many cases.
-It is certain that there are cases where it is not the right tool for the job.
-I've found these cases to be few-and-far-between, however.
-It's a solid pattern that I've gotten good use out of, and hopefully you'll find it, or some parts of it, to be useful as well.
+**Does CoP conflict with object-oriented or functional programming?**

+I don't think so.
+OoP languages will have abstract types as part of their core feature-set; most difficulties are going to be with deliberately _not_ using other features of an OoP language, and with imported libraries in the language perhaps making life inconvenient by not following CoP (specifically when it comes to cleanup and use of singletons).

+With functional programming it may well be, depending on the language, that CoP is technically being used, as functional languages are generally antagonistic towards to globals and impure functions already, which is most of the battle.
+Going from functional to component-oriented programming will generally be a problem of organization.